flutter-devs/camera_utils/README.md

 # camera_utils

-Flutter plugin for capturing and picking images and videos on the Android &amp; iOS devices.
+Flutter plugin for capturing and picking image and videos and getting thumbnail from videos on the Android & iOS devices.

 ### Implementation in Flutter